-Viget is a digital agency /software development shop headquartered in Falls Church, VA with offices in Durham, NC and Boulder, CO.
-We've been at it since 1999 and have earned a solid reputation as a rare firm that does both great design and development work when building award-winning websites.
-We work with early-stage web startups, as well as established non-profits and for-profits.
+Viget is a digital agency / software development shop headquartered just outside of Washington, DC, (in Falls Church, VA) with additional offices in Durham, NC, Boulder, CO, and Chattanooga, TN.
+We've been at it since 1999 and have earned a solid reputation as a rare firm that does both great design and development work when building digital products and marketing platforms.

 At Viget, Digital Project Managers are much more than just project coordinators.
 They work closely with clients to understand organization goals, define solutions, answer hard questions, and ensure the overall quality of a project.
 They handle tasking, budgeting, and day-to-day communication with clients and internal teams.
 They are both empathetic and demanding, cultivating a culture of efficiency, productivity, and progress on their projects.

 As a DPM at Viget, you’ll lead a variety of projects, including software development efforts.
 You’ll facilitate product design sprints, document and prioritize requirements, collaborate with our brilliant designers and developers to design and build products, help lead QA and user testing efforts, and celebrate thrilling launches.
 More than any other role at Viget, you’ll contribute to all areas of a successful product.

 Here are a few examples of the kind of work you’d lead:

 - developing a custom CMS to support all the World Wildlife Fund’s granularly structured content, content relationships, and responsive design flexibility;

 - creating a nimble, stand-alone web app for Dick’s Sporting Goods that turns massive amounts of football jersey sales data into a fun, new way for fans to compare and brag about their favorite teams;

 - helping Privia keep millions of patients healthier through a modern, secure, and scalable patient care management system;

 - building a web-based design studio that lets Shure customers design and buy custom mics using cutting-edge technology.